mkdocstrings/griffe/docs/extensions/official/inherited-docstrings.md

         ...
 ```

-Following with example, *without* the extension `Derived.attr` and `Derived.hello` have no docstrings, while *with* the extension they will have the `Base.attr` and `Base.hello` docstrings attached, respectively.
+In the example above, *without* the extension `Derived.attr` and `Derived.hello` have no docstrings, while *with* the extension they will have the `Base.attr` and `Base.hello` docstrings attached, respectively.